wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>17.
 The Book of Vermin</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Rotten and stained.
 Cockroaches crawl out of its pages.*
-- You can send an insect scout in the next room even through locked doors.
+- You can send an insect to investigate an adjacent room even through locked doors.
 It will come back 10 minutes later with a sensory description of the floor.
 - Each time you study this book, you can add a small swarm of vermin in your inventory.
-It cant fight but acts like a sentient smoke bomb.
+It cant fight but will obey you.
 - Roll 1D4, you gain the following spell: 1.
 [Cordiceps Apotheosis](/2020/11/12/cordiceps-apotheosis/), 2.
 [Silky Spinneret](/2020/11/12/silky-spinneret/), 3.
 [Venomous Fangs](/2020/11/12/venomous-fangs/), 4.
 [Call of the Maggots](/2020/11/12/call-of-the-animal/)
 ###### *Inspired by [Marvels & Malisons](https://www.drivethrurpg.com/product/211911/Marvels--Malisons)'s Arachnomorphosis.*
 </details>